Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Longsword

-**Lifeline**: If you take damage that would reduce you to 0 hit points, you first gain temporary hit points equal to eight times your proficiency bonus.
-While you have these temporary hit points, _Maw of Malmortius_ deals 1d8/1d10 additional damage.
+**Elemental Jaws**: At the end of a long rest, you can choose one type of elemental damage type.
+You gian resistance from that elemental damage until you finish a long rest.
+Whenever you take that type of damage, _Maw of Malmortius_ deals 1d8/1d10 additional damage of that damage type until the end of your turn.

 _You have +1 to attack and damage rolls with this magical weapon_